theqabalist/angstrom/README.md

 # angstrom
 A minimalist server thought experiment.
+Feel free to use in production, as you have to provide nearly all functionality yourself.

 ## Basic Example
 ```javascript